Secure Android devices with these 10 simple tricks.

 First, you need to set up your Android.
 Go to Settings > Google > Security.
 Enable “Remotely locate this device” and “Allow remote lock and erase” options.

-Go to the Android Device Manager page on your desktop browser and sign-in with the same Google account that is registered on your lost Android device.
+Go to the Android Find My Device page on your desktop browser and sign-in with the same Google account that is registered on your lost Android device.
 Or, If you have another device with the same account, just install ADM from Play Store and open the app.
 You shall have your device location displayed on the screen.

 ADM not only relocates your lost device but also helps you take some effective measures to secure it.